Ajay3007/Ajay3007.github.io/learning/ai-ml/generative-ai/gen-ai.md

-# Introduction to Generative AI
+﻿# Introduction to Generative AI

-Generative AI refers to artificial intelligence systems capable of creating new content—such as text, images, code, and audio—based on patterns learned from training data.
+Generative AI refers to artificial intelligence systems capable of creating new contentâ€”such as text, images, code, and audioâ€”based on patterns learned from training data.
 Unlike traditional AI that focuses on classification or prediction, generative models learn the underlying structure of data to generate novel outputs.

 ## Key Concepts